Updated May 8, 2026

 The problem

-Performance in Delta Lake is not mainly about raw execution speed — it is about the files that never get read.
+For scan-heavy analytical workloads, the dominant cost lever is whether files can be eliminated from the scan set before they are opened.
+This depends on how the layout interacts with the predicate.
 Partition pruning and data skipping eliminate unnecessary file reads before any engine touches them, using metadata from the transaction log.
-But that only works if the data layout is designed correctly.
 If partitioning is wrong or relevant statistics are missing, neither mechanism can do its job.

-With small datasets, the problem is easy to ignore.
-But volumes grow, and what was inefficient pruning over 20 files becomes a full scan over 20,000.
-At that point you need to understand what’s happening — and the options are limited.
-You can investigate it by examining the execution plan and the Spark UI, but it requires experience, it assumes Spark, and above all it requires running the query.
-There is no direct way to diagnose pruning from metadata alone, without involving an execution engine.
+With small datasets the problem is easy to ignore.
+Volumes grow, and the same misalignment that costs nothing on 20 files compounds at 20,000.
+At that point you need to understand what’s happening, and the options are limited.
+You can investigate by reading the execution plan or the engine’s profile, but that path is both engine-specific and execution-bound: it requires running the query against a particular engine.
+There is no widely available, engine-independent tool that attributes pruning from Delta log metadata alone.

 An example